Hi Dave. How old are you and what do you do at MailStore?

 What kinds of tasks does your job entail?

-Routine pre-sales inquiries, “how-to” questions from existing customers, database repair and recovery for customers who have lost data after hardware failures, as well as creation and editing of both technical and marketing documentation, technical training of coworkers and partners alike.
+Routine pre-sales inquiries, “how-to” questions from existing customers, database repair and recovery for customers who have lost data after hardware failures, as well as creation and editing of both technical and marketing documentation, delivering webinars and technical training of coworkers and partners alike.

 Are you currently working on any specific projects?